 Lebo Malepa – founder, Lebo’s Backpackers

-Based in Orlando West-Soweto, Lebo’s Backpackers accommodation is popular with international tourists for its authenticity and gives you the opportunity to experience Soweto, its people, the different neighborhoods and its history up close and personal.
+Based in Orlando West-Soweto, Lebo’s Backpackers accommodation is popular with international tourists for its authenticity and allows you to experience Soweto, its people, the different neighbourhoods and its history up close and personal.

 Boitumelo Ntsoane – founder, Afrilink Healthcare

-According to Entrepreneur Mag, Ntsoane’s Afrilink Healthcare assists the Tshwane Department of Health to conduct school-based health campaigns, which has touched more than 380 schools.
+According to Entrepreneur Mag, Ntsoane’s Afrilink Healthcare assists the Tshwane Department of Health in conducting school-based health campaigns, which has touched more than 380 schools.
 She was awarded the Fairlady Women of the Future 2015 title.

 Wandile Zondo – co-founder, Thesis Lifestyle